Debugging a Web Page template

-Debugging a Gloop template with the Gloop services debugger
+Debugging a Web Page template with the services debugger

-Gloop templates use the same debugger Gloop services use.
-So to debug your Gloop template, you need to use the [Gloop services debugger]]gloop-service-debugging.
+Web Page templates use the same debugger services use.
+So to debug your Web Page template, you need to use the [services debugger]]gloop-service-debugging.

-There are many ways you can debug a Gloop template:
+There are many ways you can debug a Web Page template:

 - using the context menu from the Navigator;